Benito Alessi: Storylines

 When Rick and Debbie Martin (Marnie Reece-Wilmore) win tickets to see Michael Jackson in London, Benito forbids Rick from going.
 Cathy forms a plan with Helen Daniels (Anne Haddy) and they agree to accompany Rick and Debbie to London without Benito's knowledge.
 Benito is angry when he learns the truth and he grounds Rick upon his return and bans him from seeing Debbie.
 He later gives in and allows them to keep dating.
 Cathy tells Benito that she wants another baby and he tries to talk her out of it.
 Benito reveals that he had a vasectomy after Rick was born, which surprises Cathy.
 He then agrees to have the vasectomy reversed, but on the same day that Benito leaves hospital, Cathy is told that she is unable to have any more children.
 Benito and Cathy tell Marco and Rick about the daughter they gave away and Marco decides to find her.
 He brings Lindsay (Jane Longhurst) to dinner one evening and tells his parents who she is.
 Benito and Cathy meet with Lindsay and explain why she was placed for adoption.

 Benito is offered a job in Sydney and he and Cathy agree to move.
 Benito is keen to impress his first clients, some Japanese businessmen, and he asks for Gaby's help.
 Gaby, her boyfriend Wayne Duncan (Jonathan Sammy Lee) and his brother, Troy (Damian Walshe-Howling), take the businessmen out on the town.
 Benito is furious when he finds out what the Duncan brothers are going to show the businessmen, but he is happy when he lands the account.
+Benito then says goodbye to Gaby, Wayne and Troy and they return to Erinsborough.